Submissions Due: Wednesday, June 15, 2022, 1pm ET

-- Tuesday, June 1: Submissions received no later than 11:59 PM CST
+- Wednesday, June 10: Submissions received no later than 1:oo PM ET

 Submissions are welcome in these categories: Studio Projects, Non-Studio Projects, Exercises, Focused Topic Reading Lists or Anthologies, Field Trip Itineraries and Details (with applied learning exercises), and Other Planned Learning Activities.

 To assure blind review, submissions must NOT include author(s) name(s), institutional affiliation(s), course numbers, or any other forms of identification.
 Submissions that do not satisfy all requirements will be disqualified from review.
 All submissions must be made through the online submission form.
 The online submission form provides further instruction regarding submission requirements.
 Only submissions received through the online process will be accepted for review.

 To support broad representation among educators, a limit is imposed on the maximum number of Innovative Teaching Ideas submitted each year.
 Authors serving in the role of primary author are limited to two (2) submissions annually.
 IDEC members may submit up to two ideas without charge.
 Non-IDEC members may submit up to two ideas for a review fee of $20 for each idea.

 Ideas are reviewed for their attendance to excellence and innovation.
 Reviewers will use the following criteria to assess each submission and make recommendations for acceptance.

 - The ITI demonstrates an innovative teaching and learning method or approach

 - The ITI is well organized, clear, and appropriate for the intended audience

 - The ITI adds significant value to the current state of Interior Design education